 Step 8: Get your Marketing Plan in Place

 To stay ahead of competitors, a budget will be needed to cover marketing costs on a continuous basis.
-Common marketing techniques for a knife sharpening business include social media marketing and online advertising, in addition to setting up food-focused events like farmer’s markets and food fairs.
+Common marketing techniques for a knife sharpening business include social media marketing and online advertising.

 Developing a website can be a significant expense, but it can also give your knife sharpening business greater visibility online.
 You can also rent booths at flea markets or gun and knife shows or drop off flyers at local hardware stores for a minimal cost to market your services.

 Last, doing quality work will be the greatest source of new customers.
 This takes time to build, but referrals and repeat business are what will help you to grow your company, so customers need to be happy with the end result.

 One important task while working on the marketing is developing an online presence.
 A website developer may be out of the budget, but Wix makes it easy for non-technical people to get a website running quickly and affordably.

 There are several types of insurance to consider when starting a knife sharpening business.
 A couple of these include: